BensonLiao/react-text-content-editable/README.md

-A Component for making text editable with input like features
+A Component for making text editable with input like features (e.g. max length)

 ## Installation